Come My Way

 Come My Way is the second studio album by English singer Marianne Faithfull.
 It was released simultaneously with her album Marianne Faithfull on 15 April 1965 by Decca Records.
 The double release was a result of different creative directions.
 While the record label pressed Faithfull to record a pop album, she wanted to record an album of folk songs.
 Even after the label suggested an album containing both genres, Faithfull decided to make two separate albums instead; Marianne Faithfull as the pop album and Come My Way as the folk album.

+Production

 The album was arranged by acoustic guitarist Jon Mark.
 Martin Haines was the engineer.
+Big Jim Sullivan played acoustic guitar on the album.
+Keith Richards played acoustic guitar on the "Blowin' in the Wind"/"House of the Rising Sun" single released on October 23, 1964.

+Artwork

 The cover photography is by Gered Mankowitz and the design is by Chris O'Dell.
 It was taken in The Salisbury public house, Covent Garden, London.
-Keith Richards played acoustic guitar on both sides of the "Blowin' in the Wind"/"House of the Rising Sun" single released on October 23, 1964.